 The fully online leadership in social justice master’s degree from Campbellsville University delivers the skills you need to advance your career and begin new changes in your community.

 M.S.
-Justice Studies – Leadership in Social Justice Overview
+Criminal Justice – Leadership in Social Justice Overview

 The fully online leadership in social justice master’s degree from Campbellsville University delivers the skills you need to advance your career and begin new changes in your community.
 By providing a deep understanding of the principles and concepts of community action and advocacy, the social justice degree prepares you to speak on behalf of victims, positively influence the decision-makers in your community and become a leader guided by Christian values.